 Did this video option for ADD/ADHD just become available when COVID-19 became a concern?

-No. Before COVID-19 required social distancing, our team recognized the need for comprehensive assessments of ADD/ADHD in places across Ontario, not just in the Greater Toronto Area.
+No. Before COVID-19 required social distancing, our team recognized the need for comprehensive assessments of ADD and ADHD in places across Ontario, not just in the Greater Toronto Area.
+We’ve worked with clients in Ottawa, Oakville, Kitchener-Waterloo, London, North Bay—anywhere in Ontario with an Internet connection.
 So we are well experienced with remote video options for a variety of services, including assessments and therapy.

 Does the video option give access to all the components of an in-person assessment?

 Yes.
 Like our in-person Comprehensive ADD/ADHD Assessment, the video option includes access to a Multidisciplinary Team specializing in neuropsychiatry and psychology.
 That means—just like our in-person assessments—you will meet a psychiatrist, psychometrist and psychologist, in separate sessions, for a comprehensive evaluation.
 You will also answer standardized questionnaires about attention, mental health, and functioning—about you or your child, depending on who is being assessed—all through a secure online portal.
 Direct testing of cognitive functions like focus and mentally manipulating information (a skill called working memory) will also be tested through video and on-line testing links with a psychometrist.

 Are video assessments of ADD/ADHD just as accurate as in-person assessments?